What Is Your Dental Age?

 –Bite Reclamation.
 Over time as we age, we tend to lose some height on our teeth.
 This loss of height of height is also referred to as loss of vertical dimension.
 Some other factors that cause this loss include acid reflux or teeth grinding (bruxism).
 Reclaiming a person’s bite utilizing dental implants and porcelain crowns will increase vertical height which will also remove some of the wrinkles around the mouth.
 These wrinkles develop as our we age and our mouth’s sag from this loss of dimension.
 Cosmetic dentistry can fix some of this.

--Botox and Dermal Fillers.
-Long the realm of cosmetic surgeons, dentistry has now added these procedures to give what is called a dental facelift.
+–Botox and Dermal Fillers.
+Long the realm of cosmetic surgeons, dentistry has now added these procedures to give you a more youthful look.
 In combination with dental work, removing some of those wrinkles on the face and around the mouth specifically will better frame that beautiful, white, youthful smile.

 Dental Age Conclusion

 Most of us want to stay young as long as possible.
 We go to the gym, dye our hair, and try to maintain the cosmetics of a youthful smile.
 Maintaining healthy teeth and gums can help you to keep feeling young and health.
 As always, maintain a regular schedule of dental examinations and professional cleanings for a healthy smile that will last a lifetime.